-LUTs Are Universal Picture Styles for Fast Video Colour Grading
+Fast Video Colour Grading

 Most people who use LUTs choose to record in Log colour mode, which gives an un-interpolated, very flat image.
 The idea of this is that you can get better results in post-production when you colour grade with this raw-like image.

+LUTs are a fun way to explore colour grading.
 If you’d like to learn more about what exactly LUTs are and how they work, check out our tutorial, A Quick Introduction to LUTs: Colour Look Up Tables for Video.

-Loading LUTs Into Premiere Pro
+How to Load New LUTs Into Premiere Pro

 1. Browse for Your LUT

 In the Color panel, under Lumetri Color, in Creative (under Basic Correction), click Browse.

 2. Select the Folder Where Your LUTs Are Saved

 It makes sense to save your LUTs in the same folder so that you always know where they are.
 Ideally, save them into the provided one in Premiere Pro and they'll automatically appear in the list to use, but you can, if you prefer, save them anywhere.